CMU-313/CMU-313.github.io/docs/recitations/reci1-github.md

 Our GH actions pipeline suggests that the main branch is broken!
 Let’s walk through the process to fix these errors.

-!!! note
+!!! note "Merging to `main`"
 	In practice, you should **not** merge a branch into the main branch that could cause main to fail.
 This way, we can ensure that all the code on main is our most recent working product

 ## Activity 2: Setting up Kanban board and creating issues